PradeepPereiraGitHub/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ```

 ###Step 3:
-Next we need to substitute descriptive readable column names for the existing cryptic 'features' names
+Next we need to substitute descriptive readable column names for the existing cryptic column names that are based on the 'features' names

 ```{r}
 names(DeepData)<-gsub("^t", "time", names(DeepData))